Information about student services, course requirements, submissions, extensions, academic honesty and more.

 The Institute also offers a range of non-Masters graduate programs that are available to those wishing to complete a shorter program of study or for those requiring a pathway into a Masters program.
 These include:

-For more information about the various graduate programs, course structures, entry requirements and application process, please visit the Graduate School of Humanities and Social Sciences website.
+For more information about the various graduate programs, course structures, entry requirements and application process, please visit the University's Study website.

-For information on thesis requirements for the Master of Translation (Extended) program and the Graduate Diploma in Arts (Advanced) please see the Honours and Graduate Diploma (Advanced) web page.
+For information on thesis requirements for the Master of Translation (Enhanced) program and the Graduate Diploma in Arts (Advanced) please see the Honours, Graduate Diploma (Advanced) and Masters by Coursework web page.

 Assigned assessments must be submitted by the date and time set by the subject coordinator, and should be placed in the assignment box located on the second floor of the Sidney Myer Asia Centre.
 Assignments should not be submitted to individual tutor/lecturer mailboxes unless directed otherwise by the subject coordinator.
 Late submission without an extension will attract penalties.
 The School will not accept assessment sent by mail, fax or email.
 Always keep a copy of your submitted assessment.

 Students may be granted extensions of up to two weeks (10 working days) to accommodate unforeseen circumstances, where the student's capacity to complete required work by the due date has been affected by significant factors beyond their control.

 An Assignment And Essay Extension Request Form is available from the link below.
 This form should be filled in and given to the subject coordinator before the submission date.
 Penalties apply to all work submitted late without an approved extension.